jakehilton/PackageManagerANE/README.md

 * Get list of all system applications
 * Get list of all user installed applicaitons
-* Open another application on the device
+* Open another application on the device.
+This also supports passing an object of name/value string properties to be added as extras passed to the launching application
 * Install application from the app store by id
 * Uninstall application from the device